innovatorved/whisper.api/README.md

 ## Whisper API - Speech to Text Transcription

-Description: This open source project provides a self-hostable API for speech to text transcription using a finetuned Whisper ASR model.
+This open source project provides a self-hostable API for speech to text transcription using a finetuned Whisper ASR model.
 The API allows you to easily convert audio files to text through HTTP requests.
 Ideal for adding speech recognition capabilities to your applications.

 Key features: